Analysis of the Lifting Graph: Introduction

-\begin{par} The graphs in this paper are finite loopless multigraphs.
-Lifting is an operation used frequently in edge-connectivity proofs, and is particularly helpful in inductive proofs, either induction on the number of edges or on the degree of the vertex at which lifting takes place.
-If $s$ is a vertex of a graph $G$ and $sv$ and $sw$ are two edges incident with $s$, then to \textit{lift} the pair of edges $sv$ and $sw$ is to delete them and add the edge $vw$ (if $v=w$, then this results in a loop, below we show how to avoid this).
-The resulting graph $G_{v,w}$ is the \textit{lift of $G$ at $sv$ and $sw$}, or simply a \textit{lift at} $s$. \end{par} \begin{par} A lift of $G$ at $s$ is \textit{feasible} if the number of edge-disjoint paths between any two vertices other than $s$ stays the same after the lift.
+If $s$ is a vertex in a graph $G$ and $sv$ and $sw$ are two edges incident with $s$, then to \textit{lift} the pair of edges $sv$ and $sw$ is to delete them and add the edge $vw$ (if $v=w$, then this results in a loop, below we show how to avoid this).
+The resulting graph $G_{v,w}$ is the \textit{lift of $G$ at $sv$ and $sw$}, or simply a \textit{lift at} $s$.
+A lift of $G$ at $s$ is \textit{feasible} if the number of edge-disjoint paths between any two vertices other than $s$ stays the same after the lift.
 We also say in that case that $sv$ and $sw$ form a \textit{feasible pair}.
 If $sv$ and $sw$ are parallel edges, then note that they form a feasible pair if and only if their deletion, without adding the loop, preserves the number of edge-disjoint paths between every two vertices different from $s$.
 Therefore, we redefine \textit{lifting a pair of parallel edges as only deleting them}.
-In this way the graph remains loopless after lifting. \end{par} \begin{par} Unlike contraction, a set of $n$ edge-disjoint paths in a graph that resulted from a sequence of feasible lifts can always be returned to a set of $n$ edge-disjoint paths in the original graph, and this is very useful in applications.
-Also lifting does not affect the parity of an edge-cut. \end{par}
+In this way the graph remains loopless after lifting.

+Unlike contraction, a set of $n$ edge-disjoint paths in a graph obtained from a sequence of feasible lifts can always be returned to a set of $n$ edge-disjoint paths in the original graph, and this is very useful in applications.
+Also lifting does not affect the parity of an edge-cut.

+Lov\'asz and Mader proved the first two significant results on lifting.
+However, they both referred to a paper by Kotzig on splittings preserving the edge-connectivity of $4$-regular multigraphs \cite{Kotzig}.
+In 1976 Lov\'asz proved that for any vertex $s$ in an Eulerian graph $G$, a feasible lift exists of $G$ at $s$ \cite{lovasz1976eulerian}.
+In fact, he proved something stronger \cite[Theorem~1]{lovasz1976eulerian}, that in an Eulerian graph, for any edge $sv$ incident with $s$, there is another edge $sw$ incident with $s$ such that lifting (which he called splitting off) $sv$ and $sw$ does not affect the local edge-connectivity.
+Note that this, and the fact that lifting does not affect the parity of the degree of any vertex, means that in an Eulerian graph one can perform a complete sequence of lifts at any given vertex $s$ until there are no edges incident with it, and then delete the remaining isolated vertex and have a smaller graph that still has the same local edge-connectivities.